matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 An Ethereum signer is mandatory for sending both L1 and L2 transactions since L2 transactions require an Ethereum signature as part of 2-factor authentication.
-It is possible to create a wallet without an Ethereum private key, but such a wallet will only be able to perform read requests to the zkSync server.
+It is possible to create a wallet without an Ethereum private key, but this wallet will only be able to perform read requests to the zkSync server.

 The Ethereum signer is represented by the `EthereumSigner` trait from the `zksync_eth_signer` crate.